Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Preprocessing for real data experiment

 \section{Preprocessing for real data experiment}

+\citet{claesson2012gut}’s dataset consisted of measurements of the following $q = 14$ most common microbial taxa: \textit{Alistipes, Bacteroides, Barnesiella, Blautia, Butyrivibrio, Caloramator, Clostridium, Eubacterium, Faecalibacterium, Hespellia, Parabacteroides, Ruminococcus, Selenomonas} and \textit{Veillonella}.
+They estimated the marginal effects of each of the following $p = 11$ predictors on each taxa: age, gender, three different stratum type (day hospital, long-term residential care and rehabilitation), five different diet groups including PEG diet, and BMI.
+We refer the reader to the Supplementary Notes and Supplementary Table 3 of \citet{claesson2012gut} for specific details about these variables.

-To conduct our reanalysis of \citet{claesson2012gut}'s gut microbiome data, we preprocesses the raw 16s-rRNAseq data following the workflow provided by the MG-RAST server \citep{keegan2016mg}.
-We first ``annotated'' the sequences to get genus counts (i.e. number of segments belongs to one genus).
+To conduct our analysis, we preprocessed the raw 16s-rRNAseq data following the workflow provided on the MG-RAST server \citep{keegan2016mg}.
+We first ``annotated'' the sequences to get genus counts (i.e.~number of segments belongs to one genus).
 The annotation process compares the rRNA segments detected during sequencing to the reference sequence of each genus of microbes, then counts the number of rRNA segments match with each genus.
 We used the MG-RAST server's default tuning parameters during the annotation process.
 That is, we set e-value to be 5 and annotated with 60\% identity, alignment length of 15 bp, and set a minimal abundance of 10 reads.

 Following standard practices of analyzing microbiome data, we transformed raw counts into relative abundance.
 We selected genera with more than 0.5\% relative abundance in more than 50 samples as the focal genus and all other genera aggregated as the reference group.
 We further took the log-odds (with respect to the reference group described above) to stabilize the variances \citep{aitchison1982statistical} in order to fit our normal model.